Andriikarpovych/HierarchyKit/README.md

 hierarchy.Add(platform, engineering.Id);
 ```

-The domain model contains only its identity. `Hierarchy` owns all parent-child relationships.
+The domain model only needs to expose its identity through `IHierarchyNode<TKey>` to participate in the hierarchy. `Hierarchy` owns all parent-child relationships.

 ## Querying the structure